 This “micro-algae” powder is a complete protein source.
-Just one tablespoon contains 4 grams!
+In fact, just one tablespoon contains 4 grams!
 Ounce for ounce, it’s the highest protein source of any food–even meat!
 It’s also a great source of other nutrients, including B vitamins, potassium, copper, iron, and magnesium.
 Studies have shown that spirulina can help balance blood sugar levels.
 Spirulina also contains anti-inflammatory properties that can help keep your body healthy and energized.
+(1)

 2. Goji Berry